anchalbhalla/News-alert-app/README.md

 3. The backend server stores subscription information in a Cloudant NonSQL database for product tracking.
 4. The backend server sends user requests to the Watson Discovery Service.
 It acts as a proxy server, forwarding queries from the frontend to the Watson Discovery Service API while keeping sensitive API keys concealed from the user.
 5. The Watson Discovery Service queries the Watson News Collection for articles related to the product.
 6. The backend server sends periodic updates to email.

+# Pre-requistes
+* Create an IBM Cloud
+* Install IBM Cloud CLI

 # Included components

-* [Watson Discovery](https://www.ibm.com/watson/developercloud/discovery.html): A cognitive search and content analytics engine for applications to identify patterns, trens, and actionable insights.
+* [Watson Discovery](https://www.ibm.com/watson/developercloud/discovery.html): A cognitive search and content analytics engine for applications to identify patterns, trends, and actionable insights.
 * [Cloudant NoSQL DB for IBM Cloud](https://console.bluemix.net/docs/services/Cloudant/cloudant.html#overview): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.

 # Featured technologies